Clwrnd/Garfield-Platformer/README.md

 # Garfield Platformer Game
-### State of the projet : 🔨 In progress
+### State of the projet : ✔️ Completed

 Here is a little platformer game I've made myself  about the universe of Garfield.
+In order to realise this game I didn't use any Game Engine.
+I've built a little one with help of different Youtube lecture on game programming in C++.
+In this game, you will incarnate Garfield in a Mario Bros-like universe, and your goal is to reach the pizzeria and to collect the maximum Lasagna on the road, all this with the help of his lasagna gun.
+This as quickly as possible.

+A replay mode is also available to review your best run.

+It's possible to create your own level and to modify the game settings (gravity, speed...) using the levels files in the folder of the same name.
+Assets can be added and modified too.

+There are also additional key to pause, quit, hide/show textures...

 You can find the detailled specifications of this games in the wiki asssociated with this repository along with other informations : https://github.com/Clwrnd/Platformer-Game/wiki.

+The project is built using **CMake**.
+You can therefore build the project on any platform with CMake and then execute it if you want to test it !
+As this project is using the SFML library, you will probably need to install certain dependencies if you're not on Windows.
+All information can be found here: https://github.com/SFML/cmake-sfml-project

 In order to realise this project I've been mainly inspired by an online course on Game Programming in C++.
 Here are the credits.